 If the schedule for tomorrow is clear, not only will you enjoy a less stressful day, but your brain will also be more relaxed at night.

 8).
 Try SleepTech and avoid MedTech

 There are a lot of sleep trackers that record our sleep rhythm and apps that can support our sleep.
 Sleep trackers help us try to understand our own sleep patterns and some of them can also show ways in which we can improve our quality of sleep.
 Sleep apps that emit sounds such as pouring rain, crashing waves, crackling fire or other ambient sounds can calm our minds so why not try them out?

 The most important SleepTech remains our alarm clock, which can support a regular sleep rhythm, especially if you use the alarm clock in the evening for a "Call to Bed" and not only in the morning for a "Call-to-Action".

 Prescription sleeping pills should generally not be used, as they often confuse the natural sleep rhythm more than they support it and can lead to dependencies over a longer period of time.

 By using sleepwear that help to regulate temperature and moisture we can sleep deeper and longer, wherever we are.

-Try out lightweight pajamas for travel:
+Try out lightweight travel pyjamas: